barnardnicholas/nb-news-public/README.md

 The local react server should start and the project should appear in your browser.
 Feel free to browse the code, starting with src/components/app.js

+## User functionality

+Unfortunately, NC News does not currently support the creating of secure user accounts.
+The user functionality you see here is a slightly hacky demonstration of how it might look, were such a feature to implemented.
+By default you will be logged in as the user 'weegembump'.
+A user icon on the nav bar will remind you of your current user.
+As weegembump, you can post comments and likes, and also delete your own comments.
+If you wish to switch user, simply go to the options page and type the name of another user into the text box under 'User Settings'.
+Try 'jessjelly' or 'grumpy19'.

 ## Using the Backend

 The web app you see here was designed to make use of the NC News Backend server, which I also wrote from scratch in a week, although not the same week!
 If you'd like to try the public-facing API for the backend yourself, go to [https://be-nb-news.herokuapp.com/api](https://be-nb-news.herokuapp.com/api) to see a list of endpoints.
 You can also check out the github page at [https://github.com/barnardnicholas/be-nc-news.git](https://github.com/barnardnicholas/be-nc-news.git)